 Experience has shown that a ratio of at least 3:1 is sustainable, meaning three periods of time at home for every period deployed.
 (If a unit is to be out for six months, it will be home for 18 months before deploying again.)
 Obviously, a service needs a sufficient number of people, units, ships, and planes to support such a ratio.
 If peacetime engagement were the primary focus for the Joint Force, the services could size their forces to support these forward-based and forward-deployed demands.

 Thus, the size of the total force must necessarily be much larger than any sampling of its use at any point in time.

 In contrast, sizing a force for major combat operations is an exercise informed by history—how much force was needed in previous wars—and then shaped and refined by analysis of current threats, a range of plausible scenarios, and expectations about what the U.S. can do given training, equipment, employment concept, and other factors.
-The defense establishment must then balance “force sizing” between COCOM requirements for presence and engagement with the amount thought necessary to win in likely war scenarios.
+The defense establishment must then balance “force sizing” between COCOM requirements for presence and engagement with the amount of military power (typically measured in terms of combat units and major combat platforms, which informs total end strength) thought necessary to win in likely war scenarios.